yaroslav1177/sifu-project/README.md

 Additionally, I integrated a subscription form that validates user input and sends confirmation emails using PHPMailer.
 To test the form and site functionality, a local server can be set up via Apache using XAMPP.

+Furthermore, I implemented a language switching feature using React Context, allowing users to seamlessly switch between English and Ukrainian translations across the entire site.

 ## Features

 - **Responsive Design:** The website adapts seamlessly to different screen sizes, ensuring an optimal experience on desktops, tablets, and mobile devices.